italoribeiroc/italoribeiroc/README.md

 ### Hi there! 😁

 My name is Italo from Brazil (🇧🇷).
-I'm a computer engineering student passionate about technology and software development
+I'm a Computer Engineer passionate about technology and software development

 Would you like to find me?